 Not sure where to start for your LGBT wedding vows?
-If you are looking to write your own vows for your wedding ceremony, you might find it difficult to come up with the right words.
+If you are looking to write your own wedding vows for your wedding ceremony, you might find it difficult to come up with the right words.
 In this article, we will cover how to write your wedding vows for a gay, lesbian, or same-sex marriage.
 From sentimental to humorous, these gay wedding vows are sure to bring a tear to anyone’s eye.

 How To Write Your Own Wedding Ceremony Vows